cdomet-d/irc/bot/libs/curl/docs/libcurl/opts/CURLINFO_CERTINFO.md

 See also the *certinfo.c* example.

-# HISTORY
+# AVAILABILITY

+This option is only working in libcurl built with OpenSSL, GnuTLS, Schannel or Secure Transport.
 GnuTLS support added in 7.42.0.
 Schannel support added in 7.50.0.
-Secure Transport support added in 7.79.0. mbedTLS support added in 8.9.0.
+Secure Transport support added in 7.79.0.

-# %AVAILABILITY%
+Added in 7.19.1

 # RETURN VALUE

-curl_easy_getinfo(3) returns a CURLcode indicating success or error.

-CURLE_OK (0) means everything was OK, non-zero means an error occurred, see libcurl-errors(3).
+Returns CURLE_OK if the option is supported, and CURLE_UNKNOWN_OPTION if not.